Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Simulations

 \section{Simulations}

-In this section we investigate the finite-sample behavior of estimators based on the analytic and bootstrap-based methods for obtaining penalty levels proposed in Sections \ref{sec:Analytic-Penalty-Method} and \ref{sec:Bootstrapping-the-Penalty}, respectively and compare our penalty selection methods to already existing methods.
+In this section we investigate the finite-sample behavior of our estimators based on the bootstrap-after-cross-validation (BCV) method for obtaining penalty levels proposed in Section \ref{sec:Bootstrapping-the-Penalty}.
+We also compare our estimation and inference methods to ($K$-fold) cross-validation, which lacks general theoretical justification but is a popular method in practice.